KieronQuinn/PersistentSearch/README.md

+## This project is deprecated
+It's not been maintained for well over half a year and is formally discontinued.
+There are better alternatives now, such as [SearchView](https://github.com/lapism/SearchView) and [FloatingSearchView](https://github.com/arimorty/floatingsearchview)

 # Android Persistent Search Library
 A library that implements the persistent search bar seen on apps such as Google Now, Google Maps and Google Play

 ![GIF of its use](https://raw.githubusercontent.com/Quinny898/PersistentSearch/master/resources/search.gif)